Linusdsnoif/League-Of-Legend-GameLength-Game-Length-Analysis/README.md

 - 'patch' : The 'patch' column record the version of the match is playing on.

-- `participantid': This column represents a unique identifier for each player and team in a game.
+- 'participantid': This column represents a unique identifier for each player and team in a game.
 It allows us to distinguish each team in a match.